-A hotel corporation brought a suit to enjoin another hotel corporation from continuing with the construction of a 14-story addition to one of its hotels.
-It claimed that the addition cast a shadow over the cabana, swimming pool, and sunbathing areas of its own hotel.
-The trial court granted a temporary injunction, holding that no one had the right to use his property to the injury of another.
+Appellee hotel corporation brought a suit to enjoin appellant hotel corporations from continuing with the construction of a 14-story addition to a hotel owned and operated by appellants.
+Appellee claimed that the addition cast a shadow over the cabana, swimming pool, and sunbathing areas of a hotel owned and operated by appellee.
+The trial court granted appellee a temporary injunction, holding that no one had the right to use his property to the injury of another.
 Appellants sought review of the injunction.
 The appellate court reversed. he court held that the trial court erred in finding that appellant hotel corporations used their property to the injury of appellee.

 Did the trial court err granting an injunction against construction that would shade an abutter's land that had been used for a pool area?